lzzhaha/Chat-Application/README.md

 # Chat-Application
-A simple Chat Application using AmazeUI + Java Websocket
+A simple Chat Application using php.